 At the end I realized I was only actually wearing about 10-20% of the clothes that were in my closet!
 And of the items that remained, I realized I had a collection of pieces that don’t relate to each other.

 And there was my ‘aha’ moment.

-When I go shopping for something for the house, or when I am pulling together selection recommendations for a design project, I always have the selections with me for reference.
+When I am pulling together selection recommendations for a design project, I always have the selections with me for reference.
 It’s easy to know if something will work or not when I can see what it relates to.
 So why is shopping for clothing any different?

 So I started from the beginning.
 I took my few remaining pieces and started piecing together a palette that works with my hair, skin and eye coloring.
 Using what I already own and a few new pieces, I wanted to create a 25 piece wardrobe that would give me at least 40 combinations.
 Each new piece had to meet the following conditions:

 - It works with what I already have

 - It is suitable for both winter and spring